 The literal and figurative fair-haired boy of his noble family, Baron Meinster departs from the dark and brooding vampire paradigm set up by previous Draculas.
 On the most basic visual level, David Peel’s classically handsome Anglo-Saxon features and wig of frosted blond locks endow the Baron with an angelic aura.

 Meinster lacks Dracula’s grand reach and authority, yet the intimate scope of his agenda and his stealth approach inspire a more relatable fear: mightn’t we all fall for such an ingratiating personification of evil?
 Beyond his imperative to stay alive, Meinster also displays a refined, psychological strain of sadism.
 Deceit isn’t a means to an end; it’s part of the thrill for Meinster.
-And, unlike Dracula, he can muster the disarming façade needed to deceive.
+And, unlike Dracula, he can muster the disarming façade needed to deceive humans over a period of courtship.

 Christopher Lee played Dracula as “monarch of all vampires,” the title bestowed upon him by Brides’ prologue: somber, domineering, and attractive, certainly, but animalistic.
 Lugosi accentuated the seductive magnetism of the Count, but nevertheless exuded a debonair creepiness that initially prompts Mina to mock his accent and bearing.